Welcome

 Slides

 These slides are designed to use with live teaching and are published for workshop participants’ convenience.
-There are not meant as standalone learning materials.
+They are not meant as standalone learning materials.
 For that, we recommend tidymodels.org and Tidy Modeling with R.

-Introduction to tidymodels
+Introduction to Machine Learning in R with tidymodels

 Extra content (time permitting)